 Singing the Pentatonic Scale

-The syllables for the pentatonic scale are Do-Re-Mi-So-La-Do.
+The solfa syllables for the pentatonic scale are Do-Re-Mi-So-La-Do.
 Sing along with the clip below:

-Now we will sing up AND down the scale, singing Do-Re-Mi-So-La-Do, Do-La-So-Mi-Re-Do.
+Now we will sing up and down the pentatonic scale, singing Do-Re-Mi-So-La-Do, Do-La-So-Mi-Re-Do.

 Hearing Pentatonic Scales